JulianusIV/PuSHReceiver/README.md

 ## Why?

-There are many Solutions to forward YouTube notifications to Webhooks, like [IFTTT](https://ifttt.com/) or [Zapier](https://zapier.com/), however these have to poll the YouTube API which is not only slow (if the video is published right after one polling run it can take up to an hour until the webhook is executed), but can also cause problems like exceeding quota limits.
-This is using a service provided by Google, that only requires communication between the servers once on startup, once every time the lease is renewed, and whenever an item is added to the feed.
-That makes this incredibly fast (outside of failures in this reciever the slowest case was somewhere around 30 seconds) and doesn't constantly take up network resources, or eat away on quota.
+There are many Solutions to forward YouTube notifications to Webhooks, like [IFTTT](https://ifttt.com/) or [Zapier](https://zapier.com/), however these have to poll the YouTube API, which is either slow (for example IFTTT polls the API once every hour to preserve quota, so if the video is published right after one polling run it can take up to an hour until the webhook is executed), or can cause problems like exceeding quota limits.
+This application is using a service provided by Google, that only requires communication between the servers once on startup, once every time the lease is renewed (typically 5 days), and whenever an item is added to the feed.
+That makes it incredibly fast (outside of failures in this reciever the slowest case was somewhere around 30 seconds) and doesn't constantly take up network resources, or eat away on quota.

 ## How does it work?